jburrows82/llmcord/README.md

   - **Automatic Key Rotation & Retry:** The bot randomly rotates between available keys.
 If a request fails (e.g., rate limit), it automatically retries with another key.
 - **Fallback Implementation (Custom/Playwright):**
   - If the primary SerpAPI implementation fails (e.g., all keys are rate-limited, API errors), the bot automatically falls back to using a **custom Playwright implementation**.
-  - This fallback uses Playwright (integrated within `llmcord.py`) to automate a real Chrome browser instance with a specific user profile to perform the Google Lens search.
+  - This fallback uses Playwright (integrated within the `llmcord_app` package) to automate a real Chrome browser instance with a specific user profile to perform the Google Lens search.
 This mimics human interaction.
   - **Requires configuration** of your Chrome user data directory and profile name in `config.yaml` for the fallback functionality.
   - **Requires Playwright and its browser drivers to be installed** (`pip install playwright` and `python -m playwright install chrome`) for the fallback functionality.
 - Fetches visual matches and related content for each image concurrently.